ProvableHQ/welcome/documentation/sdk/wasm/01_nodejs.md

 <a name="RecordPlaintext+serialNumberString"></a>

 ### recordPlaintext.serialNumberString(private_key, program_id, record_name) ⇒ <code>string</code>
-Attempt to get the serial number of a record to determine whether or not is has been spent
+Attempt to get the serial number of a record to determine whether or not it has been spent

 **Kind**: instance method of [<code>RecordPlaintext</code>](#RecordPlaintext)